Spencer Steer Player Props: Reds vs. Cubs

 - Steer hit .211 with five doubles, two home runs and 11 walks.

-- Logging a plate appearance in 28 games a season ago, he hit two homers.
+- Registering a plate appearance in 28 games a season ago, he hit two round-trippers.

-- Steer drove in a run in eight of 28 games last season (28.6%), but did not have a multi-RBI game.
+- Steer picked up an RBI in eight of 28 games last year.

-- In 10 of 28 games last season (35.7%), he crossed home plate safely, including two games with multiple runs.
+- In 10 of 28 games last season (35.7%), he crossed the plate, including two games with multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.